graalvm/workshops/native-image/micronaut-webserver/README.md

     docker run --rm -p8080:8080 webserver:distroless-base.mostly-static
     ```

     The application is running from the mostly static native image inside a container.
-The container started in **19ms**.
+The startup time has not changed, around **20ms**.

 3. Open a browser and navigate to [localhost:8080/](http://localhost:8080/).
 You see the GraalVM documentation pages served.